elamaran619/amazon-quicksight-user-guide/doc_source/changing-field-aggregation.md

 1. Expand the **Field wells** pane by choosing the expand icon\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/expand-field-wells.png)

-1. Choose the field well containing the field you want to apply an aggregate function to\.
+1. Choose the field well containing the field that you want to apply an aggregate function to\.

-1. On the field well menu, choose **Aggregate**, then choose the aggregate function you want to apply\.
+1. On the field well menu, choose **Aggregate**, then choose the aggregate function that you want to apply\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/field-well-aggregates.png)